spartansystems/react-tutorials/README.md

 This is exactly what we are doing in our new style function definition, with only one difference.
 We are setting default values (if we want) when they are not already provided.

-So in our silly example here, lets provide default values for properties that might not be defined in `foo`.
 Lets now use destructuring assignment to pick values out of some more object while providing default values.

 ```javascript
 // Ex1: all variables get the default values